camilbenameur/CICD_Project/API_Description.md

 This is a Flask-based API for managing events.
 It provides endpoints for creating events, getting event details, adding participants to events, and more.
 The API is the main.py file.
-All request other than GET will be typed on powershell.
+All request other than GET will be typed on powershell because curl method do not work for me.

 ## How to Run